lastefoto-ee/lastefoto-ee.github.io/content/en/project/newborn/index.md

 The main bias is done on the newborn (5-14 days), I photograph her/him in various positions/angles on a special posing pillow (beanbag).
 Family shots are not included in this package.

-The photo session includes:
+The photo shoot includes:
-* photo session of a newborn on a posing pillow (beanbag)
+* photo shoot of a newborn on a posing pillow (beanbag)
 * 7 retouched digital and printed photos 10x15cm;
 _if desired, the choice of photos for retouching is carried out by you_
 * shooting for 2 hours in the LasteFoto newborn studio (Peterburi tee 46, Tallinn);